OctopusDeploy/blog/blog/2020-06/importing-kubernetes-yaml-in-octopus/index.md

 ![](service-edit-yaml.png "width=500")

-Once the details are saved, the service is populate with the service properties and ports:
+Once the details are saved, the service is populated with the service properties and ports:

 ![](service-pasted-yaml.png "width=500")

-One thing to notice is that the service labels were not imported, as they are no exposed by the step.
+One thing to notice is that the service labels were not imported, as they are not exposed by the step.
 One of the opinions of this steps is that all resources (which is the deployment and service in our case) share the labels defined on the deployment.
 The service and deployment are linked up at deployment time through additional labels automatically added by Octopus, freeing us from maintaining selector labels on the service:

 ![](populated-service.png "width=500")